 Stanley Kubrick, Newsweek 1980

-A few years ago I had pieced these notes together for research for a game we built for CBS and in the aftermath, placed them online in pretty rough shape.
+I pieced these notes together, research for a game we built for CBS and in the aftermath, placed them online in rough shape.
 My good friend, a Mayan archeologist-anthropologist, provocatively sent me an email regarding The Shining's end date, July 4, 1921.
-In his note, he detailed a reference he found in a book of folklore.
+He detailed a reference found in a book of folklore.
 A chance bolt of lightning had struck on that date a monument to Chief Cornstalk of the Shawnee.
-It, being the second time the monument was struck by lightning, had become the date of the infamous Curse of Chief Cornstalk, and from then had entered the folklore of the Ohio Valley (a considerable feat of Kubrick's is the mirroring of this lightning flash with the ending image's flash; for the full story, read this essay to its end).
-I was skeptical but inquisitive: "How could-would have Kubrick knowingly plucked this dated factoid to end his grandest film?"
+Being the second time the monument was struck by lightning, the day became the date of the infamous Curse of Chief Cornstalk, and from then had entered the folklore of the Ohio Valley (a considerable feat of Kubrick's is the mirroring of this lightning flash with the ending photo's flash; for the full story, read this essay to its end).
+I was skeptical-inquisitive: "How could-would have Kubrick knowingly plucked this dated factoid to end his grandest film?"
 His answer was sharp: "I'm an archeologist, do you know the chance an exact date referencing a supernatural occurence associated with a dead Amerindian chief is a coincidence in a film littered with Native references?
 It's nil.
 Didn't you tell me the film is filled with doubles and mirrors?"
 And so I immediately sent him screen-shots from the film of what I thought looked like Mesoamerican logographs and he replied: "Yes, these are IK and K'AN symbols.
 Good work!
 No one has ever found these before!
 Now, don't you see?
 This is all reference material.
 Kubrick was like a master professor in something that you're going to dislodge and unearth.
 I'll cite the proof."
 And so the organization of these notes began...